Driving in Mexico: Everything You Need to Know

 Often where there’s a toll road there’s also a free road going the same way.
 It might seem like a good way to save money, but the free roads usually take a lot more time, especially if you get lost.
 They may have only one lane and you’ll get stuck behind a slow truck.
 They may pass though a small town and have no signs telling you where to go.
 So, in general, always take the toll road unless you have reliable information that the free road is direct and safe.

 Driving culture is a little different on the highways too.
-Passing is the most important to understand.
+Passing is the most important thing to understand.
 As usual, drive on the right and pass on the left.
 But on many one-lane highways in Mexico, especially on newer toll roads, there’s a wide shoulder on either side divided by a broken white line.
-When someone wants you pass you, drive about half-way onto the shoulder to let them get by.
+When someone wants to pass you, drive about halfway onto the shoulder to let them get by.
 You’ll see how trucks drive this way, especially when climbing mountains.

 When you see the car in front of you put on a turn signal, it means it’s clear for you to pass.
 Besides this, there are other strange turn-signal usages that I don’t quite understand.
-For instance, people stopped on the highway sometimes put on their left signal, which usually means they are stopped, not that they are about to pull out in front of you, although they may do that instead.
+For instance, people stopped on the highway sometimes put on their left signal, which means they’re stopped, not that they’re about to pull out in front of you, although they may do that instead.

-People put on their hazard lights when they are slowing down quickly, such as when there is traffic ahead.
+People put on their hazard lights when they’re slowing down quickly, such as when there’s traffic ahead.